alexandrastna/AI-for-ESG/README.md

 - **Small-n validation**: External checks rely on only 10 firms (one-year forward), so correlations/regressions are exploratory and sensitive to chance, sector mix, and document selection.
 - **Compute & cost**: GPU type/availability (e.g., T4 in Colab) and API token budgets constrained prompt length and batch design.
 Longer, more explicit prompts could improve consistency but increase cost.
 - **Design choices**: Thresholds, document filters, and SASB α-weights materially influence rankings and should be seen as modeling assumptions rather than objective truths.
 - **Model constraints**: ESGBERT, FinBERT, and GPT capture sentence-level signals but suffer from **context loss**, potential misclassifications, and training biases.
+-  **LLM variability**: GPT-3.5 outputs are not fully deterministic, even with `temperature=0`.
+While rare, slight differences or off-format responses occurred, which introduces a reproducibility risk compared to static, fine-tuned classifiers.
 - **Benchmarking limits**: Comparisons with Refinitiv ESG, controversies, and carbon intensity show only partial alignment.
 This raises questions about what “ground truth” ESG should represent.
 - **Temporal scope (brief)**: The corpus (2021–2023) largely precedes stricter Swiss sustainability reporting laws; see reflections below for implications.

 ### Project Findings
 - **They measure communication, not outcomes**: Scores track what firms talk about (and how positively), not verified ESG performance.
 In this sample, higher E/ESG scores often co-move with higher emissions — consistent with size/sector and disclosure intensity rather than decarbonization.